 There is a lot of healthy and warranted warning these days about historical hero worship.
 Warnings about inordinate and uncritical admiration and imitation of historical teachers like Augustine, Aquinas, Calvin, Luther, the Puritans, Edwards, Wesley, Spurgeon, Barth, Chesterton, Lewis, etc. But we should be careful not to overdo this criticism.
 People with great historical heroes tend not to think of themselves as heroes.
 They’re too busy learning from them.
 Which means that, for all its dangers, admiring a great line of historical heroes will at least keep you from starting a sect.

 Wise Foundations and Deep Roots

 Our instincts are much more in that direction.
-Our thirty-year theological trademarks are not new, they’re not distinctive to us, they are not a niche, they are not exclusives, they are not eccentric.
+Our thirty-year theological trademarks are not new, they are not distinctive to us, they are not a niche, they are not exclusives, they are not eccentric.
 They all have wide foundations in the Bible and deep roots in the history of God’s people.
-And if any of them ever deserved to be guarded from the distortion of novelty it is today’s trademark; namely, the gospel of Jesus Christ.
+And if any of them ever deserved to be guarded from the distortion of novelty, it is today’s trademark; namely, the gospel of Jesus Christ.

-My title is “God in Christ: The Price and the Prize of the Gospel.”
-Meaning: God in Christ is the Price and the Prize of the Gospel.
+My title is “God in Christ: The Price and the Prize of the Gospel,” which means, God in Christ is the price and the prize of the Gospel.
 The prize of the gospel is the Person who paid the price, God in Christ.
 In other words, the gospel is the good news that God in Christ paid the price of suffering, so that we could have the prize of enjoying him forever.
 God paid the price of his Son to give us the prize of himself.

 To unfold the meaning of this and to show how biblical it is, I think it will be helpful to take three snapshots of the sermon title from three different places.
 One from Romans 5.
 One from church history.
 And one from 1 Corinthians 15.